 If a run fails due to a gridding problem, a message appears and provides an easy way to create a new extraction set containing the failed extraction sets.
 See "Step 1.
-Create a new project for failed extraction sets" on page 113 for details.
+Create a new project for failed extraction sets" on page 132 for details.

 If a run fails for whatever reason, you can create a project containing the failed or not yet processed extraction sets left over from the previous project run.
-The following requirements must be met:
+The following are requirements:

-- Project must be a Standard FE project. - Project must still be in the Run mode. - Project has just stopped extracting and contains failed extraction set(s) or ones not yet run. - 1 Click Project > Create Project for Leftover Set(s).
+- Project is a Standard FE project. - Project is in the Run mode. - Project just stopped extracting and contains extraction sets that failed or were not yet run. - 1 Click Project > Create Project for Leftover Sets.

 A message appears asking if you want to switch back to Config mode and continue.